1773 English cricket season: Hampshire v Surrey

 The Hampshire v Surrey matches were played towards the end of the season, the first on 26 August at Broadhalfpenny Down.
 Hampshire scored 103 and 51; Surrey replied with 131 and 24/4 to win by 6 wickets.
 The top score in the match was 35 by Richard Francis of Surrey in the first innings.
 No bowling or fielding details were recorded.

-In Scores & Biographies (S&B), Arthur Haygarth states that the details were obtained from the Hampshire Chronicle as the match was not included in the "old printed book of Hambledon scores from 1772 to 1784".
+In Scores & Biographies (S&B), Arthur Haygarth states that the details were obtained from the Hampshire Chronicle as the match was not included in the 'old printed book of Hambledon scores from 1772 to 1784'.
 S&B goes on to regret the absences of John Small and Thomas Brett, the best batsman and best bowler respectively of Hampshire.
-He says Hampshire fielded almost a "scratch side" as there were four debutants Cotton, Horne, Lawrence and M. Lewis who do not appear again in recorded scores.
+He says Hampshire fielded almost a 'scratch team' as there were four debutants Cotton, Horne, Lawrence, and M. Lewis who do not appear again in recorded scores.
 Some or all of them may have been active before 1772.
-Strictly speaking, the Hampshire team in this game was Hambledon Parish.
+Strictly speaking, Hampshire in this game was Hambledon Parish.
 Some regular players who lived elsewhere in the county, including Small and Brett, did not play.

-The second match was played 16–18 September at Laleham Burway and Surrey won by 8 wickets.
+The second match was played 16–18 September at Laleham Burway, and Surrey won by 8 wickets.
 Hampshire were dismissed for only 38 in their first innings.

-The third match was at Broadhalfpenny Down on 27–28 September and Surrey won convincingly by an innings and 60 runs.
+The third match was at Broadhalfpenny Down on 27–28 September, and Surrey won convincingly by an innings and 60 runs.
 Hampshire were dismissed for 83 and 82.
-Both their totals were beaten by William Yalden on his own as he scored 88 in Surrey's innings of 225.
-Yalden's score was the highest in 1773 and it equalled the known record for the highest individual innings in a senior match; Richard Newland scored 88 playing for England against Kent in 1745.
+Both these totals were less than William Yalden's 88 in Surrey's innings of 225.
+Yalden's score was the highest in 1773, and it equalled the known record for the highest individual innings in a senior match; Richard Newland scored 88 playing for England against Kent in 1745.